Hyzual/knots-electron/README.md

   White circles ◯ represent functions that are relatively standalone and should not be so difficult to change.

   Here is [another example][other-example] with more functions to see the variations.
 2. Each function is ordered on levels.
 The higher the level is, the less depended upon the function.
 In other words, function that are "top-level" and are never called by anyone are on the highest level.
-Functions that are the most called are on the lowest level.
+Functions that have the highest maximum dependent depth are on the lowest level.

+  - `foo` is never called by anyone and is at the highest level.
+  - `baz` is called by `bar` which is called by `foo`, it is at the lowest level.
+It has a max dependent depth of 2.

   Levels are indicated with bands of alternating grey and white background.

   Having lots of levels indicates potential maintenance problems.
 See this [blog post on code depth][edmundkirwan-depth] by Edmund Kirwan, creator of [Spoiklin Soice][spoiklin].
-3. Dependencies between functions can be of two types:
+3. Dependencies between functions can be one of two types:
-  - straight line, the most common, is a dependency from top to bottom, from a function on a higher level to a function on a lower level
+  - straight line, the most common, is a dependency from top to bottom, from a function on a higher level to a function on a lower level.
   - curved line, this indicates some sort of cycle in the graph.
 It happens with circular dependencies.
-You should not have curved lines in your graphs ☺️
+You should avoid having curved lines in your graphs ;).

 You can hover on a node to display more information such as: